Philippines prison break: Manhunt underway for escapees

 Around 1:15 a.m. local time (12.15 p.m.
 Tuesday ET) more than 100 armed men attacked the facility, he said.
 The firefight lasted two hours.
 One jail officer was killed and another was injured during the conflict.

 The inmates escaped through the back portion of the jail as the firefight raged, Solda said.
-Five men have since been apprehended, and one killed, he told CNN.
+Fourteen men have since been apprehended and six have been killed, he told CNN.
+Two inmates have voluntarily surrendered.
 The jail's latest recorded population is 1,511 inmates.

 Islamist group suspected